wavefrontHQ/docs/pages/doc/query_language_performance.md

 ### Change the Time Window

-By default, the time window used in the Query Analyzer is the time window that you have set for chart.
-If you change the time window, the performance statistics also change.
+By default, the time window used in the Query Analyzer is the time window that you have set for the chart.
+If you change the time window, the performance statistics update accordingly.

 For example, if by default, the time window for the chart is set to one week, the results from the analysis might look like this: